NullAllocation/rke2-cluster-starter/README.md

   ```
 The next requirement is the cluster.
 This guide will use seven nodes so you will need to obtain 7 machines for the cluster.
 The specifications of those machines shall be as follows...
 - 1 machine for RKE2 gateway.
 This machine will load balance access across the multiple nodes.
-  - OS: Rocky Linux 9 (Minimum Install)
+  - OS: Rocky Linux 9
   - Memory: 2GB minimum
   - Storage: 10GB minimum
 - 3 machines for RKE2 control plane nodes
-  - OS: Rocky Linux 9 (Minimum Install)
+  - OS: Rocky Linux 9
   - Memory: 4GB minimum (8GB recommended)
   - Storage: 30GB minimum
 - 3 machines for agent workers.
 The required resources for the agents will ultimately depend on the planned workload.
-  - OS: Rocky Linux 9 (Minimum Install)
+  - OS: Rocky Linux 9
   - Memory: 8GB (or what is appropriate for the intended workload)
   - Storage: 100GB (or what is appropriate for the intended workload)

 **Note:**    Although this guide uses 7 machines, the minimum is 5 (1 gateway, 3 masters and 1 agent).
 You can adjust the number of agent nodes as needed.
 In order to adjust the size of your cluster, just edit the `inventory.ini` file to add/remove resources in the `workers` section.<br>
 **Note:**    It is recommended to keep the root password the same across all cluster machines until after the RKE2 installation.
 For production environments, choose a strong password for these machines.

 #### Example Topology: